 This symposium aims at facilitating discussions and the exchange of ideas.
 We ask all participants to be respectful of others and to be aware of their own behaviour.
 Registration for the symposium will require signing the code of conduct available here.

 Call for Contributions

-We invite you to submit a contribution to the second Montreal AI symposium.
+We invite you to submit a contribution to the third Montreal AI symposium.
 We encourage submission of abstracts from both academic and industrial researchers, which can describe a technical or practical contribution, an open problem, an application or a position statement.
 Previously published material is acceptable.
 Do not include any confidential material.

 Topics of interest include but are not limited to: